yktoo/yktoo.com/content/blog/posts/0329/index.en.md

     - /en/blog/post/329
 ---

 My most bulky gadget needed an upgrade.
-I've been a devoted {{< wiki "Toyota_Prius" "en" "Toyota Prius" >}} fan ever since {{< a "0028" "my first leased car" "ru" >}}.
-Later I've owned another one, which {{< a "0304" "almost lost a wheel once" "ru" >}}.
+I've been a devoted {{< wiki "Toyota_Prius" "en" "Toyota Prius" >}} fan ever since [my first leased car](ru;0028).
+Later I've owned another one, which [almost lost a wheel once](ru;0304).
 The latter turned eight years old last March so I've decided to trade it for something more modern.

 <!--more-->